Illusion47586/dizzy/contributing.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome and much appreciated!
 Whether you want to contribute to the code or design or even documentation, it would be great.
 Take care of the formatting and stuff, you just need to install the extensoins for VS Code and use them, that's it.

 Or you can also just help in collecting data and helping me find the suitable not-dizzy range!